View the metadata of a source

 To do so, you create the following mapping rule for the @author field: %[First_Name] %[Last_Name].
 As a result, for a document whose metadata contains First_Name: John and Last_Name: Smith, Coveo will index "author": "John Smith".
 In a Coveo-powered search interface, the Author facet will therefore display John Smith as an option.

 Only the metadata that’s covered by a mapping rule is indexed and can be used to build a search interface.
 While Coveo automatically creates some mapping rules for you, it’s likely you’ll need to edit them and/or add more to index exactly the information you want.
-To help you with this process, the View Metadata subpage showcases some of your metadata that Coveo found within your content, but hasn’t already indexed with a mapping rule.
+To help you with this process, the View and map metadata subpage showcases some of your metadata that Coveo found within your content, but hasn’t already indexed with a mapping rule.
 You should use it to see if there’s any additional information you want to index and use in your search interface.

-"View Metadata" subpage
+"View and map metadata" subpage

 To help you decide what to index, Coveo samples your items during the indexing process.
 You’ll learn more about the sampling process in the Item sampling criteria section below.